Manage Trusted Devices | Teleport

 tsh device asset-tagC00AA0AAAA0A

-Replace C00AA0AAAA0A with the serial number of the device you wish to enroll and run
+with the serial number of the device you wish to enroll and

 tctl devices add command: